TheThirdOne/random-sorting/README.md

   return quickSortRecurse(arr,comp,0,arr.length-1);
 }

-//quicksort on a slice of the array function quickSortRecurse(arr,comp,lo,hi){
+// Quicksort on a slice of the array function quickSortRecurse(arr,comp,lo,hi){
-  // if lo >= hi, its sorted
+  // If lo >= hi, its sorted
   if(lo < hi){
     // Partition arr into (arr[lo:pivot-1] are < arr[pivot]) & (arr[pivot+1:hi] are >= arr[pivot])
     let pivot = partition(arr,comp,lo,hi);